Cavan County Council will host a public workshop on the Government’s new Creative Ireland programme at Hotel Kilmore on Monday, 10 April at 6.30pm.

 Published on: 14 Mar 2017

-Creative Ireland is the Government’s Legacy Programme for Ireland 2016 – a five-year initiative, from 2017 to 2022, which places creativity at the centre of public policy.
+Creative Ireland is the Government’s Legacy Programme for Ireland 2016 – a five-year initiative, running from 2017 to 2022, which places creativity at the centre of public policy.

 Creative Ireland aims to bring an enhanced level of coordination, focus and leadership to existing policies and initiatives across national and local government, State agencies, the arts and culture sector, Gaeltacht and Irish language organisations, and will provide linkages to the private business and NGO sectors.

-This event on Monday, 10 April will seek input from artists, creatives and community groups as to how County Cavan can engage with the Creative Ireland programme’s five key pillars:
+This event on Monday, 10 April will seek input from artists, educators, creatives and community groups as to how County Cavan can engage with the Creative Ireland programme’s five key pillars:

 · Enabling the Creative Potential of Every Child

 · Investing in our Creative and Cultural Infrastructure